Our next MBSR class begins with orientation on Sunday, March 15th. Registration information is below.

 About Mindfulness-based Stress Reduction

 MBSR is an 8-week course developed in the 1970s by Dr. Jon Kabat-Zinn at the University of Massachusetts Medical Center, to help patients who were dealing with chronic pain.
-Since it was created, more than 25,000 people have completed an MBSR course.
+Since it was created, tens of thousands of people have completed an MBSR course.

 Mindfulness is an awareness that comes when we pay attention, on purpose, to the present moment, with kindness and without judgment.
 Mindfulness can help us to better see ways that we can deal with stress in our lives, and change our relationships to parts of our lives that we find challenging or painful.